 If you are inadmissible under any other provisions of INA section 212(a), you must file Form I-601 with your adjustment application.
 Your inadmissibility may be waived if doing so is justified for humanitarian purposes, family unity, or for other reasons in the public interest.
 You do not need to show extreme hardship for a waiver under INA section 245(h).
+You do not need a qualifying relative for a waiver under INA section 245(h).
 The relationship to your natural parents or prior adoptive parents will not be considered a factor in making a decision on your waiver application.
+Therefore, it is not necessary for an SIJ to complete Part 5. of the application.